 The Japanese cherry blossom, or sakura, has long been adored by people across the globe.
 It is regarded as a symbol of renewal, vitality, and beauty.
 During the spring season of each year, thousands travel to Japan to view the wondrous spectacle of these white or pink flowers blooming en masse.

-Update: The latest forecast has been released (April 12)!
-Blooming dates have arrived ahead this year.
+Update 1/10/2019: First forecast for 2019 has been released today.
+Blooming dates are expected to arrive slightly later this year.
 Please check again for updates on the 2019 forecast in many major cities of Japan, including Tokyo, Osaka, and Kyoto.